cookrn/abstract_auth/README.md

 #AbstractAuth

+##WARNING

+This gem is still under active development and not ready for primetime!

 ##A Short Story
 One day you, Sir Lucius Leftfoot, are hacking your little heart out, and you realize that you're writing the same code over and over again to for